France–Italy border: Features

 The France–Italy border is mainly mountainous.
 It is 515 km long, in southeast France and northwest Italy.
 It begins at the west tripoint of France–Italy–Switzerland (45°55′23″N 07°02′40″E) near the top of Mont Dolent (3,820 m), in the French commune of Chamonix (department of Haute-Savoie), the Italian city of Courmayeur (Aosta Valley) and the Swiss commune of Orsières (canton of Valais).

 The boundary then follows a general direction towards south, to the Mediterranean, it reaches the sea at Menton in France and Ventimiglia in Italy.
 The border separates three regions (Aosta Valley, Piedmont and Liguria) and four provinces of Italy (Aosta, Turin, Cuneo and Imperia) from two regions (Auvergne-Rhône-Alpes and Provence-Alpes-Côte d'Azur) and five departments of France (Haute-Savoie, Savoie, Hautes-Alpes, Alpes-de-Haute-Provence and Alpes-Maritimes).

+Border crossings

-Road crossings
+Road

-The points of paved road crossings between the two countries are, from north to south, quoted in this exhaustive list:
+The paved road crossings between the two countries from north to south are: